dreamcatcher-tech/network/Inbox/2023-10-24 0943 whatsapp bot for timezone.md

 Be able to chat away about scheduling changes, and ask questions like "whats the best time to have a meeting ?"
 Be able to update schedules naturally thru chatting, or by sending in a photo of someones schedule.
 Intercept general chatter and update the information in the scheduler.
+Be able to insert and update calendars on different devices on the fly.